-We welcome responsible cavers who explore the delicate beauty of the underground environment with respect, so the access fee per person is a very low £2.50.
+We welcome responsible cavers who explore the delicate beauty of the underground environment with respect, There is no access fee.
+We therefore as a result limit Caving to the lower Passages only .THE BATTLEFIELD CHAMBER IS OUT OF BOUNDS TO CAVING.
+Failure to comply will result in Caving permision no longer be given to that Caving group for future visits.
+Entry into the cave must be before 10.15am and all group members must be out by 3pm.
 Access is available to groups of two or more who are members of a caving club affiliated to a recognised body such as the British Caving Association.

 Caving at White Scar